murtazaali1999/relational-database-guide/README.md

-# relational-database-learning
+# relational-database-guid

 Q1: What is a database ?
-Ans: Database is a storage system that allows you to store data/information.
-Its main operation is to store data.
+Ans: Database is a storage system that allows you to store data/information in a ordered way.
 To store data you can use spreadsheet / file system , But it has its cons to go with.

-Databases contains Tables, Tables contain reltations/attributes(columnns)
+Databases contains Tables, Tables contain relations/attributes(columnns)

 There are to types of Databases:
 1) RDB(Relational-Database)
 2) NOSQLDB(No-SQL-DB)

+Q2: What is Database Design ?
+Ans: To design or to mapout your database in such way :
+1) Identify Requirments
+2) Identify Entities via Requirements
+3) Identify Attributes via Entities
+4) Identify Relationships via Entities and Attributes
+5) Write it out from 1-4
+6) Map them out via a diagram tool or on paper e.g: UML Diagram/Class Diagram/Database Diagram

-Q2: What is a RDB ?
+Q3: What is a RDB ?
 Ans:

-Q3: What is a RDMBS ?
+- RDB stands for Relational Database
+- Data is stored in the form of tabular or table form
+- A table consist of rows and columns,
+- A Row is also called Record
+- A Column is also called Attribute
+- A database can have many tables
+- Tables have relationships with each other in RDB
+- In RDB, Entites are mapped out to Tables , Attributes are mapped out to columns and an Entry is mapped out as Record/Rows.

+Q4: Differences between RDB and NOSQLDB ?
 Ans:

-Q4: Namnig Conventions ?
+Q5: What is a RDMBS ?
 Ans:

-Q5: What is Database Design ?
+Q6: Naming Conventions ?
 Ans:

-Q6: What is Database Integrity ?
+Q7: What is Database Integrity ?
 Ans:

-Q7: What is One to One ?
+Q8: What is One to One ?
 Ans:

-Q8: What is One to Many ?
+Q9: What is One to Many ?
 Ans:

-Q9: What is Many to Many ?
+Q10: What is Many to Many ?
 Ans:

-Q10: What is Parent and Child Table ?
+Q11: What is Parent and Child Table ?